 Vanilla Forums is a lightweight forum package.
 It's written in PHP under the Garden Framework.
 The software is licensed with GPU GPL.
 There are two versions of Vanilla Forums available, the free open-source one (OSS) and a commercial cloud-hosted package.
 The OSS forum you host and manage yourself and it's supported by the community.
 This article mainly focuses on the Vanilla OSS project.

-Installation process is among the easiest there is, the only important things you'll need to set at first will be database login information and an administrator account.
-Vanilla can be run on a variety of operating systems and webservers, although the LAMP (Linux, Apache, MySQL, and PHP) stack is still the recommended option.
+The installation process is among the easiest there is, the only important things you'll need to set at first will be database login information and an administrator account.
+Vanilla can be run on a variety of operating systems and web servers, although the LAMP (Linux, Apache, MySQL, and PHP) stack is still the recommended option.
 Server hardware requirements are minimal.

 Besides the standard features most common discussion boards have, there are a few unique set-ups Vanilla Forums has to offer.

 Instead of categorizing topics, users can just use tags.
-This way they can easily find and follow subjects they are interested in and won't miss out on newly created topics, since those go directly to the main page.
-Following topics is easy, users see the discussions they've subscribed to in a separate tab.
-It's especially useful, if the forum is highly active and new topics are created every few seconds.
+This way they can easily find and follow subjects they are interested in and won't miss out on newly created topics since those go directly to the main page.
+The following topics is easy, users see the discussions they've subscribed to in a separate tab.
+It's especially useful if the forum is highly active and new topics are created every few seconds.

 Plugins is where Vanilla Forums stands out.
 There's no meaningless configuration, no need to search through dozens of pages of add-ons directory, you won't have to bother comparing every single feature of duplicated modules, installation is clear and simple.
 While the number of plugins doesn't come close to SMF or phpBB, everything you want is there to make Vanilla complete.